K-Zimny/Arduino-solder-fan-project/README.md

 # Arduino-solder-fan-project

-A simple project that takes a Keyes IR Obstacle Avoidance Sensor Module, an Arduino, and a solder fan so that when the solder iron is removed from the holder the solder fan will activate.
+A DIY Automatic Solder Fan is a way to automatically have our solder fan run every time our iron is removed from its stand and then automatically turn off when its placed back in the stand.
+This way we never have to mess with turning our fan on and off and we will always be removing solder fumes!